InsertDisc/pattrmm/README.md

 You can initialize the settings file for the docker version with this command:

-*Replace the paths with the appropriate location for the directories used.*
+*Replace the paths below with the appropriate location for the directories used.*

 ```bash
 docker run --rm -it -v "./pattrmm/preferences:/preferences" ghcr.io/insertdisc/pattrmm --run